Predicting Non-contact Hamstring Injuries by Using Training Load Data and Machine Learning Models

 Non-contact hamstring injury occurrence was tagged only once on the day when it occurred (see Table 2, Injury column).
-To create early warning sign, as well as to increase number of injury occurrences in the data set, and help predictive models by creating a potential overlap between the preceding training loads (using the above explained Lag features) and injury occurrence, the three target features have been created by using 7, 14 and 21 injury lead days (see Table 4).
+To create early warning signs, as well as to increase the number of injury occurrences in the data set, and help predictive models by creating a potential overlap between the preceding training loads (using the above-explained Lag features) and injury occurrence, the three target features have been created by using 7, 14 and 21 injury lead days (see Table 4).

 Table 4.
 Injury Lead features for 7, 14 and 21 days

-These three features (Injury07, Injury14 and Injury21) represent target variables in the predictive models.
-With the data organized this way, machine learning models estimate the likelihood of getting non-contact hamstring injury in 7 or less, 14 or less, and 21 or less days.
-Performance of each machine learning model will be reported for each injury target variable.
+These three features (Injury07, Injury14, and Injury21) represent target variables in the predictive models.
+With the data organized this way, machine learning models estimate the likelihood of getting non-contact hamstring injury in 7 or less, 14 or less, and 21 or fewer days.
+The performance of each machine learning model will be reported for each injury target variable.

 All analyses have been performed in R statistical language 5 by utilizing caret package, 6 7 with the following machine learning models: (a) Principal Component Logistic Regression (Logistic Regression), (b) Random Forest 8 (2000 trees and 10 tuning parameters), (c) Elastic-Net Regularized Generalized Linear Models 9 (GLMNET) (10 tuning parameters), (d) Neural Network 10 (Neural NET) (maximal number of iterations 2000 with 10 tuning parameters), (d) Support Vector Machine with linear kernel 11 (SVM) (10 tuning parameters).
 Each machine learning model was trained by using training data set using Injury07, Injury14 and Injury21 as target variables, and estimated predictive performance on testing data set (see Figure 2).
 For each machine learning model, the best tuning parameter was selected based on a cross-validated predictive performance by using AUC metric 7 (Area Under Receiver-Operator Curve).